lewagon/dotfiles/01-Ruby/05-Regular-Expressions/02-Marketing-campaign/README.md

 Code the `valid?` function:
 - it should return `true` if the email is valid, and `false` otherwise.
 - identify the different parts of the email and code a regex to match the pattern of a classic email.
 - code the regex yourself.
-You'll probably find a lot of advanced regex to match every email configuration on the web, but take the time to code yours.
+You'll probably find a lot of advanced email validation regexes on the web, but take the time to code yours.

+**Warning:** REGEX is not expressive enough to validate 100% of the compliant email addresses as this [Stackoverflow discussion](https://stackoverflow.com/questions/201323/how-to-validate-an-email-address-using-a-regular-expression) and [emailregex.com](https://emailregex.com/) show.
+In professional environments, prefer the use of external services like the one provided by [Sendgrid](https://sendgrid.com/solutions/email-api/email-address-validation-api/) or [Mailgun](https://www.mailgun.com/email-validation/) as it uses a huge database and machine learning to determine if an address is correct.

 #### Pattern of an email address